 Find Austin Office Space for Rent

-Austin is the fastest growing large city in the U.S., with hundreds of people moving to Texas’ Capital every week.
+Austin is one of the fastest growing cities in the United States, with hundreds of people moving to Texas’ Capital every week.
 Known as the “Live Music Capital of the World” and the birthplace of Whole Foods, Austin is also home to a growing tech hub and startup culture.
 The city is a popular destination for post-grads and young professionals searching for employment among the Silicon Hills.

 In addition to tech, thriving industries in the area include construction, hospitality, media, biotech, education, and various professional services.
 Traditional office spaces are mainly clustered downtown, while the suburbs offer office space with more flexible designs and uses.

 Office Space | Austin Lease Data & Trends

-In exchange for all the comfort and amenities of being downtown, office space in the Austin Central Business District tend to have asking rents 50% higher than those in the suburbs.
-Outside of Downtown, commercial tenants can expect to pay an average of $40 per square foot for Class A office space and $27 per square foot for Class B. The eastern suburbs generally have the lowest asking rents.
+In exchange for all the comfort and amenities of being downtown, office space in the Austin Central Business District tend to lease for 50% more than those in the suburbs.
+Outside of Downtown Austin, commercial tenants can expect to pay an average of $40 per square foot for Class A office space and $27 per square foot for Class B. The eastern suburbs generally have the lowest asking rents.

 Nearly all of the more than 4 million square feet of Austin office space currently under construction will be Class A assets.
 Construction is centralized in the Downtown, Northwest, South, and East submarkets.
 The overall vacancy rate in Austin currently sits just above 10%.